Emmotes/ic_spoilers/docs/season_6.md

         },
         {
             "condition": "upgrade_purchased 13254",
             "desc": "Sisaspia is surrounded by a torus of necrotic spores.
 Every second, one of the spores shoots out and attaches itself to an enemy that is near the formation.
 When enemies are damaged, they take $(amount___2)% additional damage over 5 seconds for each spore affecting them.
-Normal enemies can only be affected by 4 spore, while bosses can be affected by 10 spores.
+Normal enemies can only be affected by 4 spores, while bosses can be affected by 10 spores.
 Sisaspia regenerates a spore every 3 seconds and can have up to 30 spores in her reserve.^^$halo_of_spores_description2"
         },
         {"desc": "Sisaspia is surrounded by a torus of necrotic spores.
 Every second, one of the spores shoots out and attaches itself to an enemy that is near the formation.
 When enemies are damaged, they take $(amount___2)% additional damage over 5 seconds for each spore affecting them.
-Normal enemies can only be affected by 4 spore, while bosses can be affected by 10 spores.
+Normal enemies can only be affected by 4 spores, while bosses can be affected by 10 spores.
 Sisaspia regenerates a spore every 4 seconds and can have up to 20 spores in her reserve.^^$halo_of_spores_description2"}
     ]},
     "id": 1742,
     "flavour_text": "",